 Losing a loved one, especially a parent, is a difficult thing to deal with.
-Not only is grief hard to handle, but the average cost of a funeral in 2016 was $11,000, and it’s only gone up since then.
+Not only is grief hard to handle, but the average average cost of a funeral in 2020 is estimated at $7,400, and it’s only gone up since then.

 Things only get more complicated if your parent was an intestate, or died without making a will.
 Many people are unsure what to do when a parent dies without a will.